omkarj15/TIme_series_analysis/README.md

 ## Disclaimer

 Predicting stock prices inherently involves uncertainties, and past performance is not indicative of future results.
 Make investment decisions responsibly and consider a diverse set of information.

+# 2. Starbucks Stock Price Forecasting with ARIMA

+This repository is dedicated to forecasting Starbucks stock prices using the AutoARIMA model from the pmdarima library.
+The model selection process is automated, optimizing for accuracy in predicting stock prices.

+## Model Details

+After an automated search process, the chosen ARIMA model is ARIMA(1,0,1)(0,0,0)[0] with an intercept term.
+This model was selected based on the Akaike Information Criterion (AIC), indicating a trade-off between model fit and complexity.

+* Fit Time: The model fitting process took approximately 71.299 seconds.
+* Mean Absolute Percentage Error (MAPE): The MAPE value for the model is 1.6999%, reflecting the average prediction error.

+## Model Selection Process

+The model selection process involves a stepwise search to minimize the Akaike Information Criterion (AIC).
+Various ARIMA configurations were evaluated, and the best-fitting model was chosen based on its ability to balance accuracy and simplicity.

+## Forecasting for Future 300 Days

+Leveraging the selected ARIMA model, the repository provides forecasts for Starbucks stock prices for the next 300 days.
+Users can explore these forecasts to gain insights into potential future stock price movements.

+## Disclaimer

+It's crucial to acknowledge that predicting stock prices involves inherent uncertainties.
+Past performance is not indicative of future results.
+Users are advised to use the forecasts responsibly and consider a diverse set of information when making investment decisions.